siddontang/tlock/README.md

 # TLock

-A simple tiny centralized lock service.
+A simple tiny centralized lock service, still in development.

 Although there are some existing key lock service, like Zookeeper, Etcd, or even Redis, they don't fit my need.
 E.g, I want to lock multi keys at same time, not one by one.
 And I want to support hierachical path lock.